hmG3/TA-Lib.NETCore/docs/manual/unstable-period.md

 * Functions with Memory:
   * Example: EMA (Exponential Moving Average).
-  * Relies on the previous value (e.g., the prior day’s EMA) for calculations.
+  * Relies on the previous value (e.g., the prior day's EMA) for calculations.
   * Historical data points have a perpetual influence on all subsequent values.
 * Finite-Period Functions:
   * Example: SMA (Simple Moving Average).